graphql-java/graphql-java-page/versioned_docs/version-v18/scalars.md

 AST value cannot be parsed as input into an appropriate form.
 You must not allow any runtime exceptions to escape this method to get the normal graphql behaviour for validation.

 Some people try to rely on runtime exceptions for validation and hope that they come out as graphql errors.
 This is not the case.
 You
 MUST follow the ``Coercing`` method contracts to allow the graphql-java engine to work according to the graphql specification on scalar types.

 ## Example implementation

-The following is a really rough implementation of our imagined ``email`` scalar type to show you how one might implement the ``Coercing`` methods such a scalar.
+The following is a really rough implementation of our imagined ``email`` scalar type to show you how one might implement the ``Coercing`` methods.

 ```java
 public static class EmailScalar {